Rare Tagore notebook to be sold at NY auction

 "It has been preserved very well," she said, adding that it had been kept in a safe deposit box since the 1950s.

-Tagore, who won the Nobel Prize in 1913 and became the first Asian Noble Laureate, kept the diaries when he traveled, according to Malinowski.
+Tagore, who won the Nobel Prize in 1913 and became the first Asian Noble Laureate, kept the diaries when he travelled, according to Malinowski.

 But in her 25 years at the auction house she said it was the first time she had come across anything connected to Tagore, who won global fame as a poet, novelist, playwright, composer and artist.